ucsb-cs56-projects/cs56-games-simple-rpg/README.md

 ======================
 Most of the changes made during F16 refactored code under the hood in an effort to allow for future flexibility to changes in the code.
 A couple important changes included updating the class structure of certain essential game elements (Entities and Items):

-1. Class structure of in-game players:
+1. Class structure of in-game entities:
 ```
                -- Entity --
               |            |